Major Real Estate Website Now Shows Flood Risk. Should They All?

 But federal flood maps do not cover the whole country and do not account for rising seas or extreme rain, trends driven by climate change that make flooding more likely in the future in many places.

-"Unfortunately, inaccurate FEMA flood maps and non-existent or weak real estate disclosure laws make it extremely difficult for home buyers to learn of a property's flood risk or even its flood history," says Joel Scata, who studies flood risk at the Natural Resources Defense Council.
+"Unfortunately, inaccurate FEMA flood maps and nonexistent or weak real estate disclosure laws make it extremely difficult for home buyers to learn of a property's flood risk or even its flood history," says Joel Scata, who studies flood risk at the Natural Resources Defense Council.

 The lack of reliable federal information about future flood risk has led corporations to either do their own studies or purchase private flood models.
 In recent years, that has meant that developers, insurers and banks increasingly have more detailed scientific information about flood risk in a given neighborhood than the people who live there.

 "There's for-profit companies and commercial actors that are taking this data, taking this knowledge, and using it to have an advantage to buy or sell homes.
-They're using this at an advantage over your everyday American," says Matt Eby, one of the co-founders of the private First Street Foundation, which has spent the last few years modeling flood risk across the country in order to make such information available to the general public.
+They're using this at an advantage over your everyday American," says Matt Eby, one of the co-founders of the private First Street Foundation, which has spent the past few years modeling flood risk across the country to make such information available to the general public.
 He adds: "A democratization of this data is how we like to think about it."

 In June, First Street published nationwide flood risk information for millions of properties.
-People can search for an address, a zip code or a city and see how likely it is to flood now, and how likely it is to flood in the next 30 years.
+People can search for an address, a ZIP code or a city and see how likely it is to flood now, and how likely it is to flood in the next 30 years.
 It's also possible to compare the new flood analysis to FEMA's flood designation.
 Each property in the First Street database is assigned a score between 1 and 10, with 1 being the least flood risk and 10 being the most.

-Beginning today, Realtor.com will publish those scores alongside FEMA's flood designation for every property on their site.
+Beginning today, Realtor.com will publish those scores alongside FEMA's flood designation for every property on its site.
 It does not say whether the property has flooded in the past because such information is not publicly available.

 "It's really important for consumers to know this," says Leslie Jordan, senior vice president of product at Realtor.com.
-People who are hoping to buy a house need to know the true cost of purchasing and maintaining the building, including the cost of insurance and repairing damages.
+People who are hoping to buy a house need to know the true cost of purchasing and maintaining the building, including the cost of insurance and repairing damage.
 If flooding is a potential problem, Jordan says they should know about it before they make an offer.

 Disclosing flood risk for homes that are outside the official floodplain is important.
-About one third of federal disaster money paid out to flood survivors goes to people who do not live in designated flood zones.
+About one-third of federal disaster money paid out to flood survivors goes to people who do not live in designated flood zones.

 Jordan says there are things people can do to protect their homes against floods, but first they need to know that they are at risk.
-"They can elevate their home on stilts," she says, "they can add a sump pump into the basement, they can install a rain garden outside."
+"They can elevate their home on stilts," she says.
+"They can add a sump pump into the basement.
+They can install a rain garden outside."

 The Association of State Floodplain Management warns that people who are trying to mitigate flood risk should not rely solely on the Flood Factor score because the model underestimates flood risk for some properties and overestimates it for others.